Introducing EventStorming

 - Better interactions: trigger the right conversation between the right people.

-In this book you'll find guidance about how to leverage the potential of EventStorming.
+In this book, you'll find guidance about how to leverage the potential of EventStorming.

-Disclaimer: work in progress
+Disclaimer: work still in progress

 Table of Contents